| Published

 a primer on the identification system used to label prisoners

-as Jews, homosexuals, criminals, etc.
+as Jews, homosexuals, criminals, etc. George was

 not a hero, did nothing extraordinary, and there is no love